Henry Campbell-Bannerman: Retirement and death

 Not long after he became Father of the House in 1907, Campbell-Bannerman's health took a turn for the worse.
 Following a series of heart attacks, the most serious in November 1907, he began to fear that he would not be able to survive to the end of his term.
 He eventually resigned as prime minister on 3 April 1908, and was succeeded by his Chancellor of the Exchequer, H. H. Asquith.
 Campbell-Bannerman remained both a Member of Parliament and Leader of the Liberal Party, and continued to live at 10 Downing Street in the immediate aftermath of his resignation, intending to make other arrangements in the near future.
 However, his health began to decline at an even quicker pace than before, and he died on 22 April 1908, nineteen days after his resignation.
 His last words were "This is not the end of me".
 He remains to date the only former prime minister to die within 10 Downing Street.
 Campbell-Bannerman was buried in the churchyard of Meigle Parish Church, Perthshire, near Belmont Castle, his home since 1887.
 A relatively modest stone plaque set in the exterior wall of the church serves as a memorial.

-St Mary's Church, Hunton (English Heritage Legacy ID: 432265) contains a marble tablet on the nave wall dedicated to Sir Henry Campbell-Bannerman.
+St Mary's Church, Hunton (English Heritage Legacy ID: 432265) contains a marble tablet on the nave wall dedicated to Henry Campbell-Bannerman.